civic-health-innovation-labs/HeifER/README.md

 It uses docker-compose, so make sure you have it installed and configured.

 ### Configure environment
-Go to the `docker-compose.yml` file and configure the environmental variables:
+First, after getting into the Docker environment, set the following environmental variables:
  - `AZURE_TENANT_ID`: Set it to Azure Tenant where things are to be deployed.
  - `PULUMI_BACKEND_URL`: Set it to `azblob://BLOB_NAME?storage_account=STORAGE_ACOUNT`
     and replace `BLOB_NAME` and `STORAGE_ACOUNT` with values from the previous step.